7210 Timely or Non-timely State Fair Hearing Request

 • by the effective date of the action pending the state fair hearing.

-Program Support Unit (PSU) staff must notify the following parties within three business days if the member requests a state fair hearing within the adverse action notification period or by the effective date of the action:
+Program Support Unit (PSU) staff must complete the following activities within five business days of the member requesting a state fair hearing within the adverse action notification period or by the effective date of the action:

-• the Centralized Representation Unit (CRU) by email at the Texas Health and Human Services Commission (HHSC) Access and Eligibility Services (AES) Fair Hearings mailbox, including:
+• email the Centralized Representation Unit (CRU) at the Texas Health and Human Services Commission (HHSC) Access and Eligibility Services (AES) Fair Hearings mailbox the following information:

-• a subject line that reads: STAR+PLUS HCBS Request for Continued Benefits – XXX.XXX [first three letters of the applicant’s or member’s first and last name] #### [last four digits of the case number];
+• an email subject line that reads: STAR+PLUS HCBS Request for Continued Benefits – XX [first letter of the member’s first and last name] #### [last four digits of the case number];

 • Medicaid identification (ID) number;